-E.2.1.1.2 Proportionality
+E.2.1.1.2 Costs

-The proposed restriction will limit NPE concentrations in textiles put on the EU market and consequently reduce emissions to the environment.
-The restriction is applied to the final article (clothing and household textile articles) and does not consider the manufacturing of textiles itself.
-The proposed limit value of 100 mg/kg textile would not conflict with the current REACH (Regulation No 1907/2006/EC) Annex XVII Entry 46 on NP/NPE that applies to manufacturing in the EU.
+The proposed restriction is applied to the final textile articles, or textile parts of articles (textile clothing, accessories and interior textile), and does not concern the manufacturing of textiles itself.
+The proposed limit value of 0.01% by weight would not conflict with the current REACH (Regulation No 1907/2006/EC) Annex XVII Entry 46 on NP/NPE that applies to manufacturing in the EU.
 Textile production in the EU should thus not be significantly affected.
-The proposed restriction also specifies that only clothing and household textile articles that can be washed in water (examples given in Table 1 in section A.1) shall be subject to the NP/NPE limit value.
-As described in section B.9.3.4.1 of the various technical textiles it is primarily Clothing textiles
+The proposed restriction also specifies that only textile articles that can be washed in water during normal or reasonably foreseeable conditions of use (examples given in Table 1 in section A.1) shall be subject to the NPE limit value.
+As described in section B.2.3, the scope of the restriction implies that most types of technical textiles will be not be affected by the restriction.
+Of the various types of technical textiles it is primarily Clothing textiles (Clothtech) and Sports textiles (Sporttech) that belong to the targeted textile articles (textile clothing, accessories and interior textiles) and consist of products submitted to washing in water and hence contribute to the NPE released to the waste water.
+Such types of technical textiles will therefore be included by the proposed restriction.
+This is at a worst case approximately 10-15 % of the world end volume consumption.
+Within the other categories there can also be special products that is washed in water (e.g. among Protective textiles) but the vast majority of the technical textiles are thus handled in such a manner excluding them from the scope of this restriction report.

-(Clothtech) and Sports textiles (Sporttech) that consist of products submitted to washing in water and hence contribute to the NPE released to the waste water.
-Those textiles will therefore be included by the proposed restriction.
-This is at a worst case scenario approximately 10-15 % of the world end volume consumption.
-Within the other categories there can also be special products that is washed in water (e.g. among Protective textiles) but the vast majority of the technical textiles are thus handled in such a manner excluding them from the scope of this dossier.
 The wording of the restriction thus excludes most technical textiles that are placed on the EU market.

-The actors that are affected by the restriction are thus primarily EU importers who place clothing and household textile articles on the EU market.
+The actors that are affected by the restriction are thus EU importers who place textile articles, or textile parts of articles, on the EU market.

 The restriction does to some extent, however indirect, affect EU producers of NPE that are supplying NPE in chemical formulations to textile manufacturers in the EU and abroad.
 The demand for NPE by textile manufacturers will likely shrink and the demand for alternative substances will increase more or less proportionally.
-The effect on EU producers of NPE of this shift in demand is not considered to be of major importance since they appear to be able to change their production to instead accommodate increased demand for alternative detergents, but this issue is nevertheless discussed further below and in section F.
+The effect on EU producers of NPE of this shift in demand is not considered to be of major importance since they appear to be able to change their production to instead accommodate increased demand for alternative detergents.